selinaerhabor/ucfd-milestone-project/README.md

 *	[HTML] - Used for the structure and format of the entire website.
 *	[CSS] - For styling the website and maintaining its responsiveness across various screen sizes.
 *	[Bootstrap (3.3.7)] - Used for grid form and assistance in styling.
-*	[JQuery] - Used to ensure modal forms appear on the screen when the specified button is clicked by the user.
+*	[JQuery] - Used to ensure the modal windows appear on the screen when the buttons and links on the pages are clicked by the user.
 *	[Tube2mp3] - Used for converting YouTube videos into MP3 audio files which were easily imported into the website.
 *	[Font Awesome] - Used for displaying the social logos and vector icons present on the website.
 *	[Browsershots.org] - For checking browser compatibility and cross platform browser testing.